NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Block direction checks are now identical (concerns actions for interact/place/break).
     * Options to turn off or reduce ray-tracing for the passable check have been removed.
 * Fixes
-    * Allow placing boats on ground with 1.12.
+    * TODO: Check effect: Cancel interacting with blocks for players who are not online.
     * Fix block-interact/break/place-direction: account for 'packet inversion'.
     * Fixes related to elytra (player height, lift-off vs. glide, gliding through other than air, creative mode, elytra before levitation, use the correct eye height for block interact/break/place).
     * VehicleEnvelope: falling in-air with boat.